What is strategy? (And does it matter?)

 It is easy to see why strategy is often thought of as long-term planning (and by extension, why tactics are sometimes thought of as short-term planning).

 When talking about strategy, the goals tend to be quite substantial (some even describe them as "big hairy audacious goals" or BHAGs).
 They don't have to be, of course, but small, simple and easily achieved goals tend to warrant less discussion.
-Substantial goals, on the other hand, tend to take substantial efforts over sustained time-periods to achieve them.
+Substantial goals, on the other hand, tend to take substantial efforts over sustained time periods to achieve them.
 The fact that the context tends to change during that period adds further complications which need to be addressed.

 So, strategy does tend to be long-term, but it doesn't have to be.
 After all, if you could find a way to achieve your so-called long-term goals more quickly - even immediately - you surely would!
-Its equally true that not all long-term plans are strategic.
-If they lack appropriate goals and context, they won't be strategic no matter how long they take to execute.
+It's equally true that not all long-term plans are strategic.
+If they lack appropriate goals and context, they won't be strategic, no matter how long they take to execute.

 Strategy is complicated

-Strategies, which are 'clever' are often considered more strategic than those that rely on brute force (size, amount of spend and effort, etc.).
+Strategies that are 'clever' are often considered more strategic than those that rely on brute force (size, amount of spend and effort, etc.).
 Complexity should not be mistaken for cleverness, and great strategies are often deceptively simple.

 Strategies can be good, that is, likely to achieve the goal even as the environment changes around it, or poor, that is, unlikely to achieve the goal and/or too static in the face of the changing environment.

 Good strategy often requires a thorough analysis of the goals and context as well as the development and evaluation of many options (alternative plans).
-The process of developing and executing the strategy may entail significant hard work and yet the strategy developed may still be simple.
+The process of developing and executing the strategy may entail significant hard work and complexity, and yet the strategy developed may still be simple.

 Strategy is goal-setting